Concepts

 - Member agents are tied to an individual employee's account.
 Removing the employee from the org retires the agent.

-- Shared agents are not tied to a specific person — they represent a service endpoint (e.g.
+- Shared agents are not tied to a specific person.
+They represent a service endpoint (e.g.

 @acme.support).
 Access is managed through org admin settings.